cogcmd/mist/README.md

 ## Building

-To build the bundle you will need python, pip and PyYAML installed.
+To build the bundle you will need python, pip.
 Then just run the following:

 ```
+pip install -r meta/requirements.txt
 make
 ```